jnelken/RainWav/README.md

 structure for the main application.
 After the basic Flux architecture has been set up, a Track store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the User's `TrackIndex`, `TrackItem` and `TrackForm`.
-This will include the search for a third party hosting service such as Amazon to store all the tracks.
+Once this is done, I will create React views for the User's `TracksIndex`, `TracksIndexItem`, and `TrackForm`.
 Tracks can be created, played, edited and destroyed in the browser.
-Lastly, while constructing the views I will start writing some rudimentary CSS for styling.
+After constructing the views, I will start adding some rudimentary styling with CSS.

 [Details][phase-two]

-### Phase 3: Follows, Likes and Reposts (2 days)
+### Phase 3: Follows and Reposts, Sidebar Component (~2 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 adds some social features for users.
+Users can click buttons to follow a user or repost a track.
+Reposts will show up on their profile page mixed in with their original tracks. the number of followers will appear on their sidebar, as well as the number of people they are following.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Comments Component (~1 day)

-Using quill.js, allow for complex styling of notes.
+Phase 5 adds the ability to comment on tracks using an embedded form through a new React Component.
+Users can leave comments on Tracks while the audio is still playing without interruption, and they will appear immediately underneath the current track being played.
+This can be done from the TrackIndexItem view, or the TrackShow view.
+The comments keep track of where they are in playback.
+I aim to have the comment avatars displayed along the track timeline if all goes well.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Stream and NavBar (~1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Phase 5 introduces the Stream -- a collection of tracks from your followees that acts as the root page for the website.
+This will be the user's source for new music.
+I will check my layout is properly set and if time allows, add Waveform Visualization.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 6: Styling Cleanup and Seeding (~1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Only the most important styles have been written before this point, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the TrackForm).

 ### Bonus Features (TBD)
 - [ ] User/Track Search
+- [ ] Infinite Scroll
+- [ ] Likes
 - [ ] Notifications
-- [ ] Infinite Scroll
-- [ ] Waveform Visualizer
 - [ ] Prettify transitions
 - [ ] Facebook Authentication